Discover the enduring tropical beauty of Phi Phi Island – one of Thailand’s most popular island destinations and perfect for a honeymoon.

 Description: Holiday Inn Resort Phi Phi Island sits on a white sandy beach bordering the Andaman Sea.
 The resort features 2 landscaped pools, a fitness room and the Scuba Schools International Dive Centre.
 Lazy afternoons in the sun can be spent on loungers at the large private balcony.
 Rooms at Holiday Inn Resort Phi Phi Island offer the comfort of classic wood furnishings and a flat-screen TV.
 Guests can enjoy a relaxing massage, or try water activities like snorkeling and fishing.
 Excursions to surrounding islands can be arranged at the tour desk, while souvenirs can be purchased at the boutique.
 A kid's club is also available.
 Offering an intimate dining experience by the beachfront, Cha Bah restaurant offers freshly grilled seafood dishes.
 International buffet spreads and Thai cultural shows can be enjoyed at Tai Rom Prao.
 Holiday Inn Resort Phi Phi Island can arrange resort transfers by speed boat from Klong Jilard Pier in Krabi and Rassada Pier in Phuket.

-The best time to visit Phi Phi Island is during the dry season from December to April when the skies are sunny and the sea warm and calm.
-The average temperature throughout the year remains a consistent 30°C.
+The best time to visit Phi Phi Island is during the hot, dry season, from December to April, when you can expect clear sunny days averaging 28ºC (82ºF), with little to no rain, and the sea is calm and warm.

 The southwest monsoon lasts from the end of May until the middle of October; this off-season period brings less crowds, cheaper accommodation and, as the locals are quick to point out, it does not rain all day, averaging about 10 rainy days a month.

-Information about how to get to Ko Phi Phi…
+More information about getting to Ko Phi Phi…